ietf-wg-cellar/matroska-specification/matroska_implement.md

 ## Cluster

-It is **RECOMMENDED** that each individual `Cluster Element` contain no more than five seconds or five megabytes of content.
+It is **RECOMMENDED** that each individual `Cluster` element contain no more than five seconds or five megabytes of content.

 ## SeekHead

-It is **RECOMMENDED** that the first `SeekHead Element` be followed by a `Void Element` to allow for the `SeekHead Element` to be expanded to cover new `Top-Level Elements` that could be added to the Matroska file, such as `Tags`, `Chapters`, and `Attachments` Elements.
+It is **RECOMMENDED** that the first `SeekHead` element be followed by a `Void` element to allow for the `SeekHead` element to be expanded to cover new `Top-Level Elements` that could be added to the Matroska file, such as `Tags`, `Chapters`, and `Attachments` elements.

-The size of this `Void Element` should be adjusted depending on the `Tags`, `Chapters`, and `Attachments` Elements in the Matroska file.
+The size of this `Void` element should be adjusted depending on the `Tags`, `Chapters`, and `Attachments` elements in the Matroska file.

 ## Optimum Layouts

-While there can be `Top-Level Elements` in any order, some orderings of Elements are better than others.
+While there can be `Top-Level Elements` in any order, some orderings of elements are better than others.
 The following subsections detail optimum layouts for different use cases.

 ### Optimum Layout for a Muxer